davispcosta/RunForYourLife/README.md

 ![rfyldiagram](https://user-images.githubusercontent.com/29364533/30038044-44e20918-9197-11e7-88cb-d80d57a0dfcf.png)

+## Gameplay
+ The game is a runner, made with obstacles to avoid and collectibles that change your scores.
+The player is always running, and can do a jump or a double jump, to reachs or avoid what he wants.

 ## Stages
+  The game is made of 5 stages of life, with different objectivies.

   ### Baby Stage
   Let's begin with baby steps.
 You are just too young to worry about much, your parents do the most of things for you.
 So if you don't die, you are doing your job great for now.
   #### Specific Objectivies
-  - You are sensible, knifes and plugs are very dangers to you, so is best to avoid them or you will die;
+  - You are sensible, knifes and plugs are very dangerous to you, so is best to avoid them or you will die;
   - You have to maintain health, so don’t forget to get your baby bottles;

   ### Young Stage